 Elsewhere Mann et al. have insisted that climate reconstructions must pass a number of statistical verification tests or else they should not be considered.
 Applying that criterion, the MBH98 hockey stick graph should henceforth be considered invalid.

-The computer script used to generate the simulations, figures and statistics in the GRL article has been archived with GRL, together with sample hockey stick shaped PC1s.
+The computer script used to generate the simulations, figures and statistics in the GRL article has been archived with GRL, together with examples of hockey stick shaped PC1s.
 A mirror is located here.
-100 sample simulated PC1s are here.
+100 example simulated PC1s are here.